Boeing top engineer says he's confident 787 is safe

 Asked why smoke entered the cabin on Monday, Sinnett said the plane lacked cabin pressure to expel smoke because it was on the ground.
 In that scenario, “We expect that there would be sufficient time to evacuate the plane safely,” Sinnett said.

-The battery fire, on a 787 jet operated by Japan Airlines, occurred in Boston on Monday while the empty plane was parked at a gate after passengers had deplaned.
-That was followed by a fuel leak on another JAL 787 on Tuesday, and by brake problems on an All Nippon Airways 787 that forced the airline to cancel the flight on Wednesday.
+The battery fire, on a 787 jet operated by Japan Airlines (9201.T), occurred in Boston on Monday while the empty plane was parked at a gate after passengers had deplaned.
+That was followed by a fuel leak on another JAL 787 on Tuesday, and by brake problems on an All Nippon Airways (9202.T) 787 that forced the airline to cancel the flight on Wednesday.

 These mishaps represent the most serious test of confidence in the Dreamliner since it began flying customers just over a year ago, following more than three years of delivery delays.